 A move to a cloud based intranet is pretty much inevitable, and SharePoint Online is far from the only option for stakeholders to consider.
 As digital workplace solutions continue to evolve, there are now more options than ever before for workplace technology.
 While SharePoint Online excels in document management, its rudimentary user experience is often cited as a reason for companies to consider alternative options.
 Out-of-the-box intranets can transform internal communications by providing users with intuitive content management systems and rich feature sets, making it easy to disseminate targeted updates quickly.
 Additionally, these solutions emerge as attractive SharePoint alternatives because they do not have to be fully configured in the same way.
 Consequently, out-of-the-box intranet choices can be deployed more efficiently, frequently at a much lower cost.

 Explore Office 365

-For smaller enterprises that don’t require a central digital workplace, a second option for users keen on moving to the cloud is to migrate to Office 365 or the more comprehensive Microsoft 365.
+For smaller enterprises that don’t require a central digital workplace, a second option for users keen on moving to the cloud is to migrate to Office 365 or the more comprehensive Microsoft 365 intranet solution.
 This choice gives an organization access to all of the productivity tools within Microsoft Office, including SharePoint Online.
-Other features include team chats, online meetings, co-authoring, and sharing files securely and social networking.
+Other features include Microsoft teams chats, online meetings, co-authoring, and sharing files securely and social networking.
 There is also built-in privacy, transparency, and refined user controls.